-But for me, it’s an exercise in getting to find out what the client really wants and how you can best help them, if you can at all.
+But for me, it’s an exercise in getting to find out what the client really wants.
+And how you can best help them, if you can at all.
 It’s your job to help your client solve a problem with the best possible results, after all, and you can’t do that if you don’t even know what the problem is.
-In my experience, discovering, addressing and offering solutions to core problems is a sure-fire way to turn a technology sales lead into a client.
+In my experience, discovering, addressing and offering solutions to core problems is a sure-fire way to turn a technology sales leads into clients.
 So, how do you get to the heart of what a prospective client really needs in just one meeting or phone call?
-It’s easier than you think.
+It’s easier than you think, especially with these 10 steps.

 Want the Too Long; Don’t Read Version?
 Watch this video…